mongodb/mongo-cxx-driver/docs/content/contributing/mongocxx-release-guide.md

 ```

 * Otherwise, pull the latest code down from the origin with `git pull`
+* Checkout the branch corresponding to the release
 * Update the following files (changing version numbers to remove the "-pre"
   for the MONGOCXX_VERSION_EXTRA and BSONCXX_VERSION_EXTRA variables):
     * [`src/mongocxx/CMakeLists.txt`](https://github.com/mongodb/mongo-cxx-driver/blob/master/src/mongocxx/CMakeLists.txt#L30)